Located: in the northern part of Laos (Northern Provinces)

 Although a bit off the main tourist circuit, visitors can spend plenty of time in Phongsaly Province trekking to remote villages around the province, Boun Neua, Muang Khua at the Nam Ou River and in Boun Tai District’s “Nam Lan Conservation Area”.
 In the northern most district of the country, Gnot Ou, visit Wat Luang, a magnificent Tai Lue style Buddhist monastery dating back to 1445 AD.
 In the future “Phou Den Din National Protected Area” along the border with Vietnam will be opened for boat trips.
 Wild animals like monkeys, elephants and tigers still claim it their territory!

 The province offers a delicious variety of Lao and Yunnanese cuisine that consists of wild forest ingredients such as fragrant herbs, bamboo and rattan shoots.
 After dinner try a shot of the local Lao Lao, smooth, strong and tinted green!
 During the final stage of the distillation process this rice whisky is running over fresh picked raspberry leaves absorbing the green color.

 The Chinese-style green tea of Phongsaly receives worldwide recognition for its high quality and superb taste.
-Tea leaves are picked by the Phounoy minority women from tea trees up to 400 year old tea, standing 6 meters high with a stem up to 30cm in diameter.
+Tea leaves are picked by the Phounoy minority women from tea trees up to 400 years old tea, standing 6 meters high with a stem up to 30 centimetres in diameter.
 These precious tea leaves are compressed in bamboo cylinders and sold in cigar-shaped tubes.
 In this wild tea grove fertilizers and chemicals have never been used.
 Drinking a daily cup keeps the body in good health, reduces fat and preserves a clear mind.